leonpagotto/lionpack-studio/docs/VISION.md

 ## 🧭 Vision

-> **To empower small teams and individual creators to build high-quality software at the speed of thought — combining human creativity, AI collaboration, and shared design standards.**
+To empower small developer teams and solo creators to build, collaborate, and ship software with the speed and focus of a lion pack — united, agile, and AI-augmented.

-LionPack Studio is where _speed meets structure_.
+## 🎯 Mission

-We envision a world where developers don't have to choose between moving fast and maintaining excellence — where AI helps teams stay consistent, creative, and confident in every line of code and every interface decision.
+To create an AI-native development studio that unifies code, collaboration, and workflow into one seamless environment — turning GitHub into the living heartbeat of every project and reducing time from idea to product launch by 10×.

 ### What This Means in Practice